open-cogsci/osdoc/content/getting-started/03-running-from-source.md

 #### Download Xcode

 The first thing that you need is Xcode, the Apple developer toolkit.
-Apple really wants you to buy the latest Xcode 4, which is not free, but apparently you can get Xcode 3 for free from their website.
-If you can't find it, might I suggest that you search your favorite pirate hangout for a copy.
-I tested this process with Xcode 3.2.5, but you can check the MacPorts website to see which versions of Xcode are supported.
+You can get the latest version of Xcode for free from their website (you do need to login with an apple account though).

 Website: <http://developer.apple.com/technologies/tools/whats-new.html>

 #### Download MacPorts

-I used MacPorts 1.9.2, but again, any reasonably recent version should be fine.
+You can download macports from its website on which you can also find the necessary documentation and a catalogue of all available packages.

 Website: <http://www.macports.org/install.php>

-#### Install dependencies

-Essentially, you can now install all required packages by running a single command in a terminal:

-	sudo port install py27-game py27-pyqt4 py27-scintilla py27-serial py27-pil py27-opengl py27-pyaudio py27-wxpython30 opencv +python27

-This takes forever and, in my case, crashed a few times with a checksum error.
-You can simply recover from such errors by executing the following command:

-	sudo port clean --all [package_that_caused_the_error]

-Then you repeat the first command and MacPorts should be on its way again.

-#### Psychopy backend
+#### Configuring MacPorts for psychopy support

-On newer OS X verions (>10.6) macports builds everything with the 64-bit architecture by default.
-Psychopy however only works correctly in 32-bit and will cause a crash if run in 64-bit mode (at least in version 1.76.00).
-If you want to use the psychopy backend, you will have to configure your macports to build everything in 32-bit by changing
+Before you start building your Python environment, it is best to decide if want to be able to use OpenSesame's PsychoPy backend.
+On newer OS X verions (>10.6) macports builds everything with the 64-bit architecture by default, but Psychopy is unable to run in a 64-bit environment (yet, as of version 1.76.00) and will show unpredictable behaviour and crashes when it has to do so.
+If you would like to be able to use the psychopy backend, you will need to configure macports to compile everything with 32-bit architecture by changing

 	build_arch=x86_64